-In late March and early April 2016, the City of Cambridge and their consultant team convened three public workshops to launch Envision Cambridge, a citywide planning process.
-The goal of the workshops was to hear from community members about what matters most to them and what their concerns and ideas are.
-This input will help create a vision for the city in coming decades.
+In late March and early April 2016, the City of Cambridge and their consultant team convened three public workshops to launch Envision Cambridge, a city wide planning process.
+The goal of the workshops was to gather information from community members to help create a vision for the city in coming decades.
 Approximately 123 members of the public participated in the workshops in total, which were held as follows: